Sea2Data/FDAtools/stoxReca/README.md

 ----------|--------
 stratafiles | code dealing with StoX strata files.
 Convertig from shapefiels.
 Merging strata.
-Computing strata neighbours. reports | code for running configured Stox-Reca projects and producing custom reports not offered by the StoX interface
+Computing strata neighbours. reports | code for running configured Stox-Reca projects and producing custom reports not offered by the StoX interface ecaReproduction | code for comparing Stox-Reca projects with output from previous ECA versions